Age target for FlipTales: all ages, from 8 to 108!

 FlipTales is rated for ages 8 and up on the box, but we were able to play with my 2.5yo as long as we helped him with the parts requiring reading and watched him with the coins.

 We played the sample version that can be found by signing up here, and the mechanics and story, at least from this kit, were quick to pick up and understand, even for my little one.

 FlipTales provides multiple settings that any character can play, and includes a walkthrough of the levels to progress the game.
 Each setting is modular and takes less than an hour to play – they would be equivalent to short one shots in Dungeons and Dragons, but much easier to jump into if you wanted to play at a party or with someone not familiar with D&D’s mechanics.

 For the story that we played, we started out joining a medieval local law enforcement group and were given a mission to investigate a lighthouse!
-It was a fun adventure to run with my kid, and we were able to run it from start to end in about 30 minutes, which was great timing for keeping my son engaged with a new game.
+It was a fun adventure to run with my kid, and we were able to run it from start to end in about 30 minutes, which was great timing for keeping my kid engaged with a new game.

-Character creation is one of this game’s key points.
-It was super easy to do but still provided a ton of customizability and depth for what you play.
+Character creation is one of FlipTales‘ key points.
+It was super easy to set up but still provided a ton of customizability and depth for what you play.

 There’s a deck of creature cards and a deck of ability cards.
 You choose one of each (either by choice or randomly), and between those two cards, they contain all the information that you need for your character’s description, stats, and special moves.
-You still create their backstory like with most other TTRPGs, but the framework is all there so you don’t need to spend a ton of time spec’ing out your character.
+You still create their backstory like with most other tabletop RPGs, but the framework is all there so you don’t need to spend a ton of time spec’ing out your character.

 Another awesome part of character creation is that the creatures for this game are interesting and varied.
 They aren’t just variations on a humanoid, they cover all kinds of creatures from tree beings, to insects, to birds, and more.
 It allows for some additional creativity with your character, and we had a lot of fun trying different combos.